Premature (2014 film): Cast

+Release

+The film premiered at SXSW on March 7, 2014.
+IFC Midnight acquired the US distribution rights in May and gave it a simultaneous release in theaters and on VOD on July 2, 2014.

+The film was released direct to video in select countries like Australia, where it was released on December 31, 2014 by Roadshow Entertainment.

 Critical reception

 The film-critics aggregator Rotten Tomatoes reports a rating of 48% based on 21 reviews, with a weighted average score of 5/10.
-At the review aggregator Metacritic, the film has a normalized score of 34%, based on nine critics, indicating "generally unfavorable reviews".